dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 DNSimple's security key-based multi-factor authentication implementation is based on the [WebAuthn](https://www.w3.org/TR/webauthn/) standard.

-Both platform, e.g. [Touch ID](https://support.apple.com/en-gb/guide/mac-help/mchl16fbf90a/mac), and cross-platform authenticators, e.g. [YubiKey](https://www.yubico.com/products/), compatible with WebAuthn are supported.
+Both platform, e.g. [Touch ID](https://support.apple.com/en-gb/guide/mac-help/mchl16fbf90a/mac), and cross-platform authenticators, e.g. [YubiKey](https://www.yubico.com/products/), which are compatible with WebAuthn are supported.

 ## Best Practices for Multi-Factor Authentication

-To benefit from true multi-factor authentication, you must keep your token generator or security key, and your primary user credentials separate.
-For example, if you use your mobile device as your token generator, you shouldn't have your primary user credentials on your mobile device.
+To benefit from true multi-factor authentication, you must keep your one-time password authenticator application or security key, and your primary user credentials separate.
+For example, if you use your mobile device as your one-time password authenticator, you shouldn't have your primary user credentials on your mobile device.

-If you decide to use your mobile device as both your token generator and for accessing DNSimple, you still get the added benefit of a one-time password for log in should your credentials be compromised, but you won't benefit from true multi-factor authentication.
+If you decide to use your mobile device as both your one-time password authenticator and for accessing DNSimple, you still get the added benefit of a one-time password for log in should your credentials be compromised, but you won't benefit from true multi-factor authentication.
 It's up to you to decide what level of security is important for you and your accounts.

 ## Troubleshooting multi-factor authentication {#troubleshooting}

 #### Ensuring your phone's date and time synchronized

-One-time password authentication verification codes are based on time and thus require the time on your phone to be in-sync with the official time.
+One-time password verification codes are based on time and thus require the time on your phone to be in-sync with the official time.
 Otherwise, your authenticator app will generate a mismatching code.
 If your phone's time is out of sync, or if you have changed time zones, the best way to fix it is to change the time settings on your phone from "Manual" to "Automatic".

 - [This article from Apple's help centre will provide steps for iOS](https://support.apple.com/en-ie/HT203483).
 - Changing this setting on Android may vary, but a [general guide can be found here](https://squareup.com/help/us/en/article/5288-update-date-time-on-your-device).
 - You can also try the [Time Sync feature if you use Google Authenticator for Android](https://support.google.com/accounts/answer/2653433).

-#### Using a freshly-generated authentication code
+#### Using a freshly-generated one-time password verification code

-Sometimes, a one-time password authentication verification code may not be accepted, despite entering it correctly.
+Sometimes, a one-time password verification code may not be accepted, despite entering it correctly.
 This most often occurs when the original token was close to expiration.

 The verification code automatically expires every 30 seconds.
-Most authenticator apps display a count-down with the remaining time before expiration.
+Most one-time password authenticator apps display a count-down with the remaining time before expiration.

 ![](/files/2fa-code-expiration.png)